sumags-1/theCrystalShop/README.md

 <ul>
 	<li>The app can be accessed from the live site link given above. </li>
 	<li>To run locally, clone the main branch, setup env file to point to mongodb, run npm i at the root level to install all dependencies and finally run npm start to start the application on localhost</li>
+	<li>Next run the seed file under models to setup initial admin profiles as well as the seed crystal data
 	<li>Once the app is up, you can signup for a normal user or browse around as a guest.
 Unfortunately you CANNOT signup for admin privileges..
 To access admin level privileges, refer section below and use one of the already setup profiles.
 </ul>
 <br>